 ITEM

-Items occupy personal Item slots — each player has two.
+Items occupy personal Item slots and each player has two.
 They are the only cards that can be activated outside of your turn, making them the primary tool of reactive play.

 1